 Some people may see this as a form of manipulation but it isn't really!
 After all, why would you go to see a hypnotherapist if you did not want or expect to be hypnotized?
 In this sense, the hypnotist is merely facilitating your intended purpose in being there?
 It is also worth noting, that when induced by a professional hypnotherapist, the hypnotic trance can often produce a very profound state of deep relaxation; perhaps deeper than you have ever experienced before?
 Consequently, it is very common for clients to say "I didn't want to come back!"
 The way I allow the client to regain their sense of normal awareness is in their own time; naturally!

-One answer would be, in different ways, on different days.
-However. how we experience the hypnotic trance is state-dependent, meaning whatever state of mind you are in, it can influence the depth, intensity and duration of the trance experience.
-Essentially, I see it as reaching that nebulous state that exists in what is termed sleep states and consequently creating a bridge between emotion and cognition.
+How we experience the hypnotic trance is state-dependent, meaning whatever state of mind you are in, it can influence the depth, intensity, and duration of any trance experience.
+Essentially, I see it as reaching that nebulous state that exists in what is termed sleep states and consequently creating a bridge between the world of emotion and cognition!